myllamachaado/dti-digital-task-frontend/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

-## Development server
+## Comandos para rodar o projeto:

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.